3r3bu5x9/Prismatic-Night/README.md

 If you are using FF 69+ you need to enable this first: `about:config > toolkit.legacyUserProfileCustomizations.stylesheets > true`

-Also set the UI density to compact.
+**Also, set the UI density to compact.**

 **Important**: see [userChrome.css](https://github.com/dbuxy218/Prismatic-Night/blob/master/firefox/chrome/userChrome.css)

 ![patches](/screenshots/patches.png)

-The userchrome is divided into various part so that it will be easier to add/ edit the different bits.
+The userchrome is divided into various "patch files" so that it will be easier to add/ edit the different bits.

 Lines *11* and *12* contains two nav bar access methods(use any **one** at once, i.e. uncomment line 11 or 12.
 If one of them is uncommented the other must be commented):